Make the Conscious Effort to Reserve Unspent Money for Savings

 - Automate the deposits into your savings accounts, but make it difficult to get to them.
 Unless you’re extremely disciplined, you should not even have your savings with the same bank/credit union as your checking.

-Creating online savings accounts can be a good idea too, unless even transferring money from the comfort of your own home and waiting a few days is still too much of a temptation.
-Otherwise, you could consider using a bank or credit union that doesn’t have a branch within 20 miles of your home, work, or other area you frequent regularly.
-And certainly ask them to block any online or telephone transfers capabilities.
+- Creating online savings accounts can be a good idea too unless even transferring money from the comfort of your own home and waiting a few days is still too much of a temptation.
+Otherwise, you could consider using a bank or credit union that doesn’t have a branch within 20 miles of your home, work, or other areas you frequent regularly.

+- And certainly, ask your institution to block any online or telephone transfers capabilities.
 That way, if you have to actually go into a bank or credit union to withdraw the funds, it’s much more likely that it would take a real emergency to motivate you to do so.